 Rich Stillman’s Bio:

-Betsy Rome – Guitar Mid-Course Development Class (intermediate)
+Betsy Rome – Guitar Mid-Course Development Class (for beg & int)

-Review from a previous student: “Outstanding…The time went by so fast and I got so much out of it.
-I can’t believe what a difference the pick angle makes and I learned the bass runs that I wanted to…Your teaching style is amazing.”
+Review from a previous student: “The time went by so fast and I got so much out of it.
+I can’t believe what a difference the pick angle makes and I learned the bass runs that I wanted to.”